 Buy chocolate, please.
 But think outside of the marked up, heart-shaped box.
 For a fun spin, whip up some homemade goodies with the kids!
 It’s not hard, we promise.
 Just head to the store and grab a few Hershey bars, some strawberries and a bag of pretzels.
 Melt the chocolate and get busy dipping!

 If that’s too much work, reach for some chocolate chip cookie dough and a can of icing or whipped cream.
 Bake a giant cookie and let your kids do the decorating.
 Make memories with quality time too!

 4. Diamond Jewelry

-Unless your wedding anniversary falls on Valentine’s Day, forget the overpriced bling.
-Jewelry is a great gift, but you don’t have to buy her a knockout diamond to say “I love you.”
-Scroll through websites like Etsy for one-of-a-kind gifts at a great price.
+Unless your wedding anniversary and her birthday both fall on Valentine’s Day, forget the overpriced bling.
+Jewelry is a wonderful gift, but it doesn’t take a massive diamond to say, “I love you.”
+Scroll through sites like Etsy for one-of-a-kind gifts at a reasonable price.

-Or if your honey already has heirloom rings or earrings, why not sneak them to a reputable jeweler for a quick cleaning and repair?
-Your thoughtfulness will warm her heart much more than generic jewelry.
+Or if she already has heirloom rings or earrings, why not sneak them to a reputable jeweler for a quick cleaning and repair?
+If he has a favorite watch or pair of shoes that are a little worn down, get him a new band or have the shoes cleaned and resoled!
+Your thoughtfulness will warm their heart much more than generic jewelry or a tie.

 Maybe they’d like a Fitbit, an iPad, a cell phone upgrade, a smart speaker like Alexa or Google Home, or a pair of fancy new headphones.
 Have you priced all that stuff lately?
 Unless your budget says go, just say no!
 And for Pete’s sake, don’t go with a gym membership, vacuum or a blender.
 Just trust us on that one.